varomix/SpliceHoudini/README.md

 I'm assuming both FabricEngine-2.0 and FabricUI are copied under a FABRIC_PARENT_DIR directory.

+TEMPORARY:
+You will need to add additional DCC methods from SpliceHoudini/Ext/SpliceHoudiniUtils.kl into your FabricEngine-2.0/Exts/Builtin/Geometry/PolygonMesh/PolygonMeshDCCConversion.kl.
+This is a very temporary thing until similar methods will be distributed with Fabric installs soon!

 Launch Houdini shell to get the Houdini environment (on Mac, ctrl + space > Houdini Terminal)

 Then run those lines: